Buy $100 worth of crypto and get a bonus $10

 Sign-Up Process

-The sign-up process for both Coinbase and Uphold is essentially the same, the only difference being you can buy slightly more crypto without completing full verification through Coinbase than through Uphold.
+The sign-up process for both Coinbase and Uphold is essentially the same.
+The only difference is that you can buy slightly more crypto without completing full verification through Coinbase.

-For full identity verification the same information is required on both platforms, so assuming you are planning on buying more than $9,000 in crypto at some point the difference between the two platforms’ sign-up processes is negligible as you will need to do the full verification eventually.
+Full identity verification requires the same information on both platforms, due to various overarching regulatory and legal frameworks.
+The difference between the two platforms’ sign-up processes is negligible, as you will eventually need to do the full verification to enjoy all the features and high trading volumes that both platforms have to offer.

 Available Cryptocurrencies

-The number of cryptocurrencies available on both platforms is quite comparable, Coinbase likely holding an advantage in the crypto department because of the higher volume.
+The number of cryptocurrencies available on these platforms is quite comparable.
+Though, Coinbase does shine ever so slightly brighter in the crypto department, because of the higher volume.

-However, Uphold also offers commodities in the form of gold and silver, something that is not available on Coinbase, so if you are interested in commodities then Uphold is a better option.
+However, Uphold also offers commodities in the form of gold and silver – something that is not available on Coinbase.
+If you are interested in commodities, then Uphold is clearly the superior option.

 • Bitcoin